T351 Week 2 (Tues) Summer 2014

 - Use a tripod!
 If you do go hand held, STAY WIDE.

-- Some had WB and exposure issues.
+- About 4 people had WB issues.
 Be sure you know how to use a built-in preset WB setting (E.g. indoor or outdoor) and also how to manually set it (A or B).

-- Strive for strong composition (balanced frame, depth, etc.)
+- Always strive for strong composition (balanced frame, depth, etc.)

 - Don't forget to record pre-roll and post-roll.